Reform of the reception conditions directive

 In its Communication ‘Towards a reform of the Common European Asylum System (CEAS) and enhancing legal avenues to Europe’ of 6 April 2016, the Commission acknowledged the inherent weaknesses of the EU asylum system in time of migratory crisis.

-The objective pursued by the Commission is to strengthen and harmonise further the CEAS rules, so as to ensure more equal treatment of asylum applicants across the EU and reduce undue pull factors to come to the EU.
+The objective pursued by the Commission is to ensure more equal treatment of asylum applicants across the EU and reduce undue pull factors to come to the EU.
 For this purpose on 13 July 2016 it put forward a legislative proposal on the reform of the Reception Conditions Directive.
 The aim of the proposal is to ensure that asylum seekers can benefit from harmonised and dignified reception standards throughout the EU.

 In his 2017 State of the Union Letter of Intent the Commission president Juncker called upon the EP and the Council to adopt the proposal on the reception conditions by the end of 2018.
 Along the same lines, the Commission in its Communication of December 2017 invited the EU Leaders to agree on reaching the political agreement between the EP and the Council on the Reception conditions directive by May 2018.